luciusmagn/nary-lang/README.md

 You can also see in this example how you can register multiple functions (or in this case multiple instances of the same function) to the same name in script.
 The scripting engine will handle looking up the correct function during function resolution.

-# Example 4: Working with custom types and methods
+# Example: Working with custom types and methods

 Here's an more complete example of working with Rust.
 First the example, then we'll break it into parts: